-Summary of Defined Terms Options Expiration Date: December 27, 2023 Maturity Date: December 27, 2023, subject to adjustment, as described below Reference Asset: The SPDR [®] S&P 500 [®] ETF Trust, an exchange-traded fund Unit price at inception: \$10.368 per unit, or \$10.161 per unit for Fee Accounts, subject to a Wrap Fee Initial Reference Value: \$447.19 Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional® service page with respect to the Reference Asset, "SPY <equity>" or any successor page on the Bloomberg Professional® service or any successor service, as applicable.</equity> Buffer: 20.00% (\$2.000 per unit) 70.000 J. (47.000 J.) (4 Maximum Loss per Unit: 78.00% per unit (\$7.800 per unit) Equal Upside: The price return of the Reference Asset from the Initial Reference Value to the Official Closing Value on the Options Expiration Date Capped Return: 18.86% (equivalent to an annualized return of 8.21% over the approximately 2.19-year life of the trust) Maximum Amount per Unit: \$11.886 per unit, resulting from a Capped Return of 18.86% Inception Value: \$10.000 per unit, the net asset value per unit at the inception date

-At the Maturity Date the value of the units, and the effect of the Equal Upside, the Capped Return, the Maximum Amount per Unit and the Buffer will be reduced by, and the Maximum Loss per Unit will be increased by, the amount of the fees and expenses incurred by the trust during the life of the trust.
+Summary of Defined Terms Options Expiration Date: June 27, 2024 Maturity Date: June 28, 2024, subject to adjustment, as described below Reference Asset: The SPDR® S&P 500® ETF Trust, an exchange-traded fund Unit price at inception: \$10.368 per unit, or \$10.161 per unit for Fee Accounts, subject to a Wrap Fee Initial Reference Value: \$417.00 Final Reference Value: The Official Closing Value of the Reference Asset on the Options Expiration Date Official Closing Value: The closing price of the Reference Asset on any scheduled trading day based upon the value displayed on the relevant Bloomberg Professional® service page with respect to the Reference Asset, "SPY <equity>" or any successor page on the Bloomberg Professional® service or any successor service, as applicable.</equity> Buffer: 15.00% (\$1.500 per unit) Maximum Loss per Unit: 83.00% per unit (\$8.300 per unit) Equal Upside: The price return of the Reference Asset from the Initial Reference Value to the Official Closing Value on the Options Expiration Date Capped Return: 32.22% (equivalent to an annualized return of 13.01% over the approximately 2.29-year life of the trust).
+After giving effect to the trust's fees and expenses, the Capped Return would be 30.45% (equivalent to an annualized return of 12.35% over the approximately 2.29-year life of the trust).
+Maximum Amount per Unit: \$13.222 per unit, resulting from a Capped Return of 32.22% Inception Value: \$10.000 per unit, the net asset value per unit at the inception date educed by, and the Maximum Loss per Unit will be increased by, the amount of the fees and expenses incurred by the trust during the life of the trust.